-When it comes to how to move a tree, speed is key, so prepare the planting hole before moving and once you have lifted the plant, wrap the rootball in plastic (a bin liner is fine) for transportation.
+When it comes to moving a tree, speed is key, so prepare the planting hole before moving and once you have lifted the plant, wrap the rootball in plastic (a bin liner is fine) for transportation.

 Make sure you return the tree or shrub to the ground at the same depth as it was in the soil before, gaging the depth using a cane laid horizontally across the hole.

-Firm the soil down well afterwards and check it after heavy frosts, which can crack and lift the ground and destabilise any planting.
+Firm the soil down well afterward and check it after heavy frosts, which can crack and lift the ground and destabilize any planting.
 Water the site generously to settle the soil and drench the roots.
 Don't let it dry out while your plant gets established.

 Top tip: Make life easier for yourself by tying in loose, low-hanging branches before moving, so you are less likely to get one in the eye!

 Make learning how to prune roses properly one of your January gardening jobs.
-All roses flower their best if they are pruned each year, and winter, when they are dormant, is usually the time to do this.
+All roses flower their best if they are pruned each year – and winter, when they are dormant, is the time to do this for some varieties.

 Last year seemed to be a good year for roses and the ‘Gertrude Jekyll’ climbing up the front of our house gave us two wonderful periods of flowering.
-She now needs a trim and as she suffered from some late-season black spot I need to clear any fallen infected leaves from the soil around her stems.
-This is an important rose care tip as the leaves contain the disease spores and they will live on in the soil if not collected.
+She now needs a trim, and as she suffered from some late-season black spot I need to clear any fallen infected leaves from the soil around her stems.
+The leaves contain the disease spores and they will live on in the soil if not collected.

-Then remove dead, damaged and decaying wood and cutting out any stems that are spindly or crossing, cluttering up the centre of the plant.
+Then remove dead, damaged and decaying wood and cut out any stems that are spindly or crossing, cluttering up the center of the plant.